mlflow/mlflow/docs/source/gateway/index.rst

 Rate Limits on AI Gateway Routes
 ================================

-The parameters for define a rate limit are:
+The parameters for defining a rate limit are:

 +-------------------------------+----------------+----------+---------------+-------------------------------------------------------+
 | Limit Parameter               | Type           | Required | Default       | Description                                           |